Keep this collection of the best peach recipes handy while stone fruit season is still in full swing!

 Grill peaches when they’re still semi-firm enough to hold up to the heat and the sugars caramelize for a sweet, smoky, complex treat that’s equally great in desserts as it is in savory dishes.
 Threaded onto skewers with fresh sage leaves, grilled peaches make a great complement to grilled chicken sausages (but would work with pork or firm white fish as well).
 Get our Grilled Peach & Chicken Sausage Skewers recipe.

-This is the sort of simple, swoon-worthy bite you can only get away with when peaches are at peak ripeness.
-This sweet take on bruschetta pairs the fruit with mascarpone, hazelnuts, Frangelico, and honey, but the same idea is great taken in a savory direction too, with peaches and herbed ricotta on toasted bread, perhaps with a shred of prosciutto for a salty contrast.
-Get our Peach and Hazelnut Mascarpone Bruschetta recipe.
+Our Peach and Hazelnut Mascarpone Bruschetta recipe is the sort of simple, swoon-worthy bite you can only get away with when peaches are at peak ripeness.
+This sweet take on bruschetta pairs the fruit with mascarpone, hazelnuts, Frangelico, and honey, but the same idea is great given a savory spin too; try peaches and herbed ricotta on toasted bread, perhaps with a shred of prosciutto for a salty contrast, or this Grilled Peach, Pesto, and Burrata Flatbread recipe.

 If your peaches are a bit too ripe to eat out of hand, one great way to preserve them is to make a shrub, a sweet-tart drinking vinegar that’s a fabulous base for mocktails (or regular old cocktails too).
 Get our Peach Shrub recipe.

-There are plenty of inventive ways to incorporate peaches into sweets (just see our Roasted Peach and Dulce de Leche Bread Pudding recipe), but sometimes a classic is called for: peach pie is always divine, but potentially fussy with all the rolling and crimping.
+There are plenty of inventive ways to incorporate peaches into sweets, but sometimes a classic is called for: peach pie is always divine, yet potentially fussy with all the rolling and crimping.
 So we just as often pick a peach crisp (see our video below) or even a a Slow Cooker Peach Crumble.
 In the same family of easy fruit desserts, a peach cobbler also takes the cake.
 Vanilla ice cream is a must for any of the above, of course.
 Get our Easy Peach Cobbler recipe.

 Related Video: How to Make Easy Peach Crisp